Clash Logo Tutorial Center

 Configure TUN Mode (Global Proxy)

-CFA uses the Android VPN API by default, achieving global proxy effects similar to TUN without extra config.
+FlClash and CMFA use the Android VPN API by default, achieving global proxy effects similar to TUN without extra config.
 For finer control:

 • Customize proxy mode (Rule/Global/Direct) in "Settings → Override"